 The independence from the Ottoman Empire and the unification became the goal of the Romanian elites after the revolution of 1848.
 A few years later, both Moldavia and Southern Romania elected the same prince as the first step of the unification process.

 The arrival of a foreign prince, Carol the 1st of Hohenzollern Sigmaringen, in 1866, reinforced the young Romanian state’s effort to obtain its independence.
 This finally happened in 1877, under the command of Prince Carol who later became the King of Romania.
 He died in 1914, followed to the throne by his nephew, Ferdinand.

 Romania was a constitutional monarchy until the end of 1947 when the communists forced King Michael to abdicate.
 Until that moment, Romania like all of Europe passed through the horror of the two world wars.

 The Romanian Kingdom entered WW1 in 1916, fighting against the Central Powers.
 Its goal was to free Transylvania, part of the Austrian-Hungarian Empire, where the Romanian majority had limited political and civil rights.
 After immense losses of lives and two years of occupation, the unification finally happened.
 Transylvania, Bucovina, and Basarabia became part of the Romanian Kingdom that almost doubled its territory after 1919.

 In the two decades that followed, major social reforms promised during WW1 happened at last.
 The world crisis of 1929 also affected Romania, but the development of urban areas continued.
 Still, the country remained an agrarian state until the beginning of WW2.
-The war caught the country in the middle of a political crisis that had tragic consequences for the history of Romania.
+The war caught the country in the middle of a political crisis that had tragic consequences for decades to come.

 Ruled by the authoritarian King Carol II (1930-1940), Romania remained neutral until 1941.
 Big parts of the country were occupied in the summer of 1940 by its neighbors: Hungary, the Soviet Union, and Bulgaria.
 The losses led to the king’s abdication and exile.
 While his son, Mihai, became king, the real political power belonged to General Ion Antonescu.
 Surrounded by the forces of the Axis and looking to recover the lost territories, he accepted to enter the war alongside Germany.

 Photo source: http://radioromaniacultural.ro